 Welcome to #TRVSTLOVES.
-We curate news, ideas and inspiration from across the world which demonstrate how real action can accomplish positive social impact.
-This month we’re looking at the benefits of sustainable, green and clean technology.
-It goes without saying that sustainable technology isn't going to solve everything, but groundbreaking ideas aimed at tackling the climate crisis is a vital part of improving our chances of making a difference.
+We curate news, ideas, and inspiration from across the world that demonstrate how real action can accomplish a positive social impact.
+This month we’re looking at the benefits of sustainable, green, and clean technology.
+It goes without saying that sustainable technology isn't going to solve everything, but groundbreaking ideas aimed at tackling the climate crisis are a vital part of improving our chances of making a difference.

 Whilst we need our governments to take action on global warming, it’s fair to say that any action from the government in isolation is not enough.
 Inclusive capitalism must also embrace sustainable initiatives to support the reduction of global warming.
 So how can the government and businesses work together on this?
 And where can innovative technology play a role?
 Well to start, green tech solutions are expanding and businesses need to be constantly exploring these options: if there's a more sustainable way of doing something then they need to make it happen.
 As for the government, it's important that they ensure regulations are in place to support such initiatives to help them become a reality.

 To tackle the climate crisis, we need new, outside of the box thinking.
 And there's nothing like a bit of competition to encourage innovation and enthusiasm.
 So this autumn, as part of the UK's BusinessGreen Technology Festival, the BusinessGreen Technology Challenge will be taking place, The categories for entry are energy, buildings, transport, as well as a wildcard category, and all entries must be tech-based and be capable of delivering large emissions cuts.
 The festival itself will be taking place in December in central London: we'll be keeping an eye out for news of the winning idea!